• Skip to primary navigation

 Can This Wait for Me to Save Up?

 For the answer to this question, let’s use the example of a cell phone.
 If your phone is working, and you already have it paid off, you can probably afford to wait to save up for the newest iPhone instead of rushing out to get it now.
-True, you can get interested in free payments through most carriers, but think of where you could put that extra payment money each month and how much you could save?
+True, you can get interested in free payments through most carriers, but think of where you could put that extra payment money each month and how much you could save.

-It is the same with many other items you might wish to purchase.
+It is the same as many other items you might wish to purchase.
 If you can wait to buy them, you will save money for both the short and long term.
 If it is a need, and can’t wait, go ahead and borrow money if you need to.

 Can I Afford to Pay This Back?